duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/20-simulation.md

 Now, we introduce latency!
 Run the simulation as `python sim.py -l 6` to introduce 24 milliseconds of latency (six steps of latency running at 25 hz).

+### Exercises

-Tune the constants in your PID controller to the best of your abilities.
+  1. Tune the constants in your PID controller to the best of your abilities.
 The drone should chase the setpoint very closely, but will converge more slowly when the setpoint is still.
+Report your tuning values.
-Report your tuning values and compare them to the values you obtained in problem 1.
-Explain the effect of latency on each control term.
+  2. Compare your tuning values to the values you obtained in problem 1.
+  3. Explain the effect of latency on each control term.

 ## Problem 3: Tuning a PID with Latency, Noise, and Drag

 In the most realistic mode, you will tune a controller with latency, noise, and a drag coefficient.
 You can do this with the command line arguments `python sim.py -l 3 -n 0.5 -d 0.02` to be most realistic to real-world flight.

+### Exercises

-Tune with these arguments to be as good as possible.
-Report your tuning values and compare them to the values from problems 1 and 2.
+  1. Tune with these arguments to be as good as possible.
+Report your tuning values.
+  2. Compare your tuning values to the values from problems 1 and 2.

 Run `python sim.py -h` to see the other simulator parameters.
 We encourage you to experiment with those and observe their effects on your controller.

-## Checkoff:
-Come see a TA to show off your PID controller using the tuning values from problems 1, 2, and 3!
-We will assess the speed the drone converges to the setpoint and the steady-state performance.